pedropolvora/advanced_nodejs/console.md

     }
 }
 console.log('some jason %j in it', some_object);
+console.log('some %s with some number: %n', 'string', 99);

-// this will print the object using the util.inspect
+// This will print the object using the util.inspect
 // method.
 This method takes in several options.
-// But to use it we must revert to console.dir console.log(some_object);
+// But to use it we must revert to console.dir: console.log(some_object);
 console.log(some_object, {depth:0}); // shows only the first level of the object
 ```

 * `console.trace()`: gives you the call stack at the point where it is envoked.